mininmobile/zvava.org/notes/favorites.md

 i try to buy from bandcamp as much as possible, but for discovering new music/general listening i tend to use soundcloud.

 ## genre
-hyperpop, aka. #country. #country is an inside joke between me and my friend, where i linked them a soundcloud hyperpop song that i though was good and they pointed out how it was tagged under "#Country"
+i listen to pretty much every genre, but my overall favorite would have to be hyperpop, aka. #country. #country is an inside joke between me and my friend, where i linked them a soundcloud hyperpop song that i though was good and they pointed out how it was tagged under "#Country"

 ## artist
 <ul>